Nationalism studies: Eighteenth and nineteenth centuries

 "Up to the First World War," Umut Özkirimli explains, "interest in nationalism was largely ethical and philosophical.
 The scholars of this period, predominantly historians and social philosophers, were more concerned with the 'merits and defects' of the doctrine than with the origins and spread of national phenomena."
 The nation-state was seen as a progressive stage in the historical development of human societies, and both liberals and Marxists expected that nationalism would eventually give way to a cosmopolitan world order.
 In this context, nations and nationalism were taken for granted, and most authors who discussed them were motivated by some political concern.
 There were no attempts to fashion a general theory of nationalism that was applicable to all cases.
 Some of the important authors in this period include: Johann Gottfried Herder, Jean-Jacques Rousseau, Emmanuel Joseph Sieyès, Johann Gottlieb Fichte, Giuseppe Mazzini, Ernest Renan, and John Stuart Mill.

-Nationalism studies as an academic field
+Nationalism studies programs

 Several universities organize degree and non-degree courses on nationalism.
 Boston University, University of London (particularly the London School of Economics), Central European University (Austria), University of Sussex, and University of Edinburgh are among the most prominent institutions where the study of nationalism occupies a central place.
 The Faculty of Humanities of Eötvös Loránd University (Hungary) has recently launched a comprehensive short-term program, dedicated exclusively to the study of nationalism.

+The Complutense University of Madrid offers a masters degree on the topic of nationalism and national identities.